-Anemone and Ranunculus
+Anemone and Ranunculus 2019/2020

-I wasn't really sure how it was done In this climate and this was the first thing I set out to learn.
-I was too late to order them through commercial channels the first year, and only got my hands on a few at premium prices.
+I wasn't really sure how to grow them in the climate here in Maryland and this was the first thing I set out to learn.
+The first year I was too late to order them through commercial channels, and only got my hands on a few at premium prices.
 I planted them too late and they all rotted.
-Nevermind; on to this spring.
+Never mind; on to the next spring.